 57. What are the transactions covered under Clubbing of Income?

 G. HOW TO SAVE TAXES BY GIFTING?

 58. How a person can save a tax by gifting?

-59. How can a person save his income tax by investing in Tax Free Instruments?
+59. How can a person save his income tax by investing in Tax-Free Instruments?

 62. How can your spouse share a tax burden?

-65. How a person can save his income tax by giving loans to his Spouse and Daughter-in-Law?
+65. How can a person save his income tax by giving loans to his Spouse and Daughter-in-Law?